hamedmirzaei/transfer-rest/README.md

 * [Automatic Test Framework] [`JUnit`](https://junit.org/junit5/)

 ## How it works
-This demo implements a simple financial business API.
-It has a simple data model of an `Account` with a `One-to-Many` relationship to `Transaction`.
+This demo implements a simple financial business Rest API.
+It has a simple data model of an `Account` with an `One-to-Many` relationship to `Transaction`.
+Through Rest API you are able to request for any `CRUD` operation.
+Because of the `Transactional` annotation provided by `Google Guice Repository` all the CRUD operations are ACID-enabled.
 All the data will be stored in an In-Memory `HSQLDB` database named `transferRestDB`.

 ## How to run